PlatformLab/HomaModule/README.md

   missing:
   - Socket buffer memory management needs more work.
 Large numbers of large messages (hundreds of MB?) may cause buffer exhaustion and deadlock.

  - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

-- Linux v5.17.7 is the primary development platform for this code.
+- The head is known to work under Linux 5.17.5 and 5.18.
 In the past it has run under 5.4.3 and 4.15.18; you can access these versions with branches named linux_5.4.3 and linux_4.15.18.
+These older branches are out of date
+  feature-wise: recent commits have not been back-ported to them.
   Other versions of Linux have not been tested and may require code changes (the upgrade from 4.15.18 to 5.4.3 took only about a day).
 If you get Homa working on some other version, please submit a pull request for the required code changes.

 - There now exists support for using Homa with gRPC: see the [GitHub repo](https://github.com/PlatformLab/grpc_homa).

 - To build the module, type `make all`; then type `sudo insmod homa.ko` to install it, and `sudo rmmod homa` to remove an installed module.

 - For best Homa performance, you should make the following configuration
   changes:
   - Enable priority queues in your switches, selected by the 3